MrOakenShield/webtrekk-application/README.md

-# React & GoLang Rest Api Project
+# Webtrekk React & NodeJS Application

 This project will help you to understand Rest Api call with ReactJS.

-I used a sample Rest Api which is codded in GoLang by <https://github.com/denizgokce>
+I used a NodeJS & MongoDB API to create, update & delete procedures.

 ## What I used.

 * ReactJS, React DOM, React Router Libraries.
-* Bootstrap 4
+* Bootstrap 4 & Material Theme
 * HTML5 & CSS3
 * Some old-school JavaScripts.
 * Axios Rest Api Library <https://github.com/axios/axios>